top of page

 My point is that during my formative years as a DJ while diving deep into salsa, I realized there was a lot of non-Fania material which was not only very different in sound but also very good in quality (technological limitations notwithstanding); however it meant many salsa players had been ignored, overlooked, or simply unfindable because, in simple terms, Fania was just so immense.
 Perhaps Fania is not a sole culprit; rather that it was the nature of the record industry, which is very different from today, where technical and networking advancements benefit independent artists and limit the influence of a label.
 Nonetheless, there was a disconnect between the music being made and its distribution or promotion among target audiences, and it was so pronounced that even today there is a reactionary taste when it comes to vintage salsa.
 By example, many seasoned DJs are likely to avoid Fania when playing music from the 70s and 80s -- leaning instead towards rare and very different sounds of other vintage productions.
 I say this from anecdotal experience.

 With these caveats in mind, marking the occasion of sixty years of Fania still has relevance, and Episode 35 acknowledges this with a selection of iconic Fania material.
 However, choices will be pared down by avoiding big anthems because there's no point in a predictable track list that listeners can easily find on Spotify or elsewhere.
 Instead, I will attempt an original approach by striking a balance between personal favourites and lesser-known work in the Fania universe -- spotlighting individual artists with one emblematic song of my choice.
 In this way, song choices will be contextualized, following the approach in many projects here at Encanto Tropical.
-However, it goes without saying that a show limited to two hours cannot serve as a comprehensive tribute to Fania.
+However, it goes without saying that a show limited to two hours cannot serve as a comprehensive salsa tribute to Fania on its 60th anniversary.
 It can only be just a small dedication.

-Thu May 9 2024
+Dec 12 Thu 2024

 Blog Lists